cartpauj/mingle-forum/readme.txt

 * Added a few more CSS classes for skin developers
 * Updated Bulgarian Translation (Big thanks to DDArt) = 1.0.28 =
-* Dropped all legacy support for Wordpress versions older than 3.0
+* Dropped all legacy support for WordPress versions older than 3.0
 * Added Google Maps BBCode button
 * Added a few code optimization fixes
 * Added link to last page of thread to the date in the right column of forum view